FRAOTIAC/telegram_chat_bot/README.md

-# Telegram Chat Bot
+# Telegram ChatGPT Bot

-Telegram Chat Bot is an open source project that allows users to chat with an AI-powered chatbot in their Telegram app.
+Telegram ChatGPT Bot is an open source project that allows users to chat with an AI-powered chatbot in their Telegram app.
 This repository contains a Python script that uses the ChatGPT API to generate intelligent responses to user queries.
 Inspiration comes from these two repositories: n3d1117/chatgpt-telegram-bot and karfly/chatgpt_telegram_bot.

 ## Features